Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Blood tests for tuberculosis

-If tuberculosis is diagnosed, blood tests to check for HIV infection (a risk factor for tuberculosis) may be done.
+If tuberculosis is diagnosed, blood tests to check for HIV infection (a risk factor for tuberculosis) and hepatitis B and hepatitis C may be done.

 Chest x-ray for tuberculosis